tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 *   Faster time-to-solution: Does not need code review from the TensorFlow team.
 *   Lower maintenance efforts: Only C-API-related changes could break the integration.
 Unrelated TensorFlow changes would not break the code.
+       *    The C APIs may be changed during the initial experimental phase based on developer experience and feedback.
+When the APIs become more mature, we will try to keep them stable (in a best-effort manner) until the new TensorFlow stack is available.

 # Design Proposal